DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Monday

-- One more Atmos music mix
+- One more Atmos music mix - Kangoro - King Rascal
 - Use Logic's Modulators to do cool stuff
+  - Route Modulator using IAC Bus
+    - Automate the MIDI effect on and off
+  - Use this to write automation that you can edit.

 ## Wednesday